corda/corda/testing/qa/behave/compatibility/README.md

    Two types of contract/state upgrade:

-   a) Implicit, using CZ Whitelisting of multiple CorDapp version (subsequently enforced by contract constraint logic)
+   a) Implicit, using Compatibility Zone (CZ) Whitelisting of multiple CorDapp version (subsequently enforced by contract constraint logic)

    b) Explicit, by creating a special contract upgrade transaction and getting all participants of a state to sign it using
       contract upgrade flows.